panaversity/learn-applied-generative-ai-fundamentals/14_gpts/05_zapier/05-travel-expense-gpt/readme.md

 [Preview Demo Chat](https://chatgpt.com/share/8be02022-300b-472c-9b2c-0fb9a4afc628)

-## Key Value

-**Personal Travel Expense Accountant Assistant.**
+Key Value :**Personal Travel Expense Accountant Assistant.**

+## Setup Guide

 We will build it in 4 iterations.

-- MultiModal GPT capable of saving Expenses to Sheet.
+- A Build a MultiModal GPT capable of saving Expenses to Sheet.
-- Giving GPT Memory
+- B Giving GPT Memory Access
-- Ensuring the Data Normalization (No Duplicates etc.)
+- C Control GPT Behavior to Use Memory Efficiently (No Duplicates, Data Normalization etc.)
-- Persona, Reflection and Analysis (Find Instructions matters most?)
+- D Persona, Reflection and Analysis (Find Why Instructions matters most?)

-## Setup Guide

 Let's Start Building it